Notre Dame lost the top prospect from its 2014 recruiting class

 Elijah Hood, a 5-foot-11, 224-pound running back from Charlotte (N.C.)
 Catholic, decommitted Tuesday.

-Hood led a group of four Irish commits in Rivals.com’s top 100 prospect list, which was released Monday.
-The five-star prospect was the No. 14 recruit, according to Rivals.com.
+Hood led a group of four Irish commits in Rivals.com’s top 100 prospect list, which was released Monday, at No. 14.

 Hood is ranked the No. 76 recruit and No. 7 running back in the nation by 247Sports.

 With Hood no longer part of the class, offensive lineman Quinton Nelson is the highest rated prospect.
 He checked in at No. 19 in Rivals.com top 100.

 Other Notre Dame recruits in the top 100 are offensive lineman Alex Bars at No. 36 and receiver Justin Brent at No. 74.